This easy tutorial will show you how to make an outdoor succulent wall planter or vertical garden in just a few simple steps.

-I wanted to create a vertical garden to fill the space that wouldn’t obstruct the drain, and that’s how this easy succulent wall planter came to life!
+We wanted to create a vertical garden to fill the space that wouldn’t obstruct the drain, and that’s how this easy succulent wall planter came to life!

 It’s a great way to make a big impact in small spaces and add a pop of color to a plain outdoor area.

 Materials and Tools for Making a Wooden Succulent Wall Vertical Planter

 This DIY vertical garden requires almost zero DIY skills since the handrail is already fully assembled!
 All you really need to do is stain it, place it, and add the plant hooks.